The Barbizon School Painters, Fontainebleau & their Influence on the Impressionists

 The impressionism painters, Monet, Sisley, Bazille and Renoir visited the Fontainebleau forests.
 They painted the very same scenery that the Barbizon artists painted a generation before.
 Like their predecessors, the impressionists painted en plain-air and studied the forests under changing natural lights and colors.
 These young artists however painted with a brighter palette of colors and used much broader brushstrokes!

-Fontainebleau History – Travel in the steps of the Barbizon painters & the Impressionists
+Travel in the steps of the Barbizon school painters & the Impressionists

 Walk the Trails & Explore the Beautiful Nature of the Fontainebleau Forests

 The Fontainebleau forests are still a desirable weekend getaway for the Parisians.
 Not much has changed in that respect.
-They come to walk along the very same walking trails of the Barbizon painters and the impressionists.
-Incredibly, more than 10 million visitors a year walk through this forest.
+Nature lovers hike along the very same walking trails of the Barbizon school painters and the French impressionists.
+Incredibly, more than 10 million visitors a year hike through this forest.
 For more information of walking trails, and other outdoor activities, press here.

 Barbizon “The Village of Painters”